Sunday, March 22, 2026

 Who cares?

-This week was busy in terms of It’s high time to kill some Rats here and there.
+This week was busy, and it’s high time to kill some rats here and there.
 In Pakistan sadly there are all sort of 'em everywhere.

 There is a terrorist hidden in the compound… Let’s raid it and kill him and anyone he is accompanying.